 As of December 31, 2024, the Company's goodwill, net was \$11.0 million.
 The Company has a single reporting unit and performs an impairment test of goodwill at least annually during the fourth quarter or whenever events or circumstances indicate the carrying amount may not be recoverable.
 Due to a triggering event in February 2024, the Company determined it was necessary to perform a quantitative impairment assessment of goodwill as of February 29, 2024, by estimating the fair value of the reporting unit.
 The Company utilized weighted discounted cash flow and market-based valuation models to determine the fair value using significant assumptions such as discount rate, forecasted revenue, gross margin and operating expense projections, and comparable entity industry data.
-Based on the quantitative assessment date of December 31, 2024, the Company elected to perform a quantitative impairment test using the weighted discounted cash flow and market-based valuation models to determine the fair value using significant assumptions and recorded a \$24.0 million charge.
-For the annual assessment date of December 31, 2024, the Company elected to perform a quantitative impairment test using the weighted discounted cash flow and market-based valuation models to determine the fair value using significant assumptions such as discount rate, forecasted revenue, gross margin and operating expense projections, and operating expense projections, and comparable entity industry data as using the weighted discounted cash flow and market-based valuation models to determine the fair value using significant assumptions such as discount rate, forecasted revenue, gross margin and operating expense projections, and comparable entity industry data and concluded that the estimated fair value exceeded the carrying value of the assets and liabilities as of December 31, 2024, and as such there was not any further impairment of goodwill recorded in the fiscal year.
+Based on the quantitative assessment date of December 31, 2024, the Company elected to perform a quantitative impairment test using the weighted discounted cash flow and market-based valuation models to determine the fair value using significant assumptions, and comparable entity industry data.
+Based on the quantitative assessment performed, the Company concluded that the goodwill was impaired and recorded a \$24.0 million charge.
+For the annual assessment date of December 31, 2024, the Company elected to perform a quantitative impairment test using the weighted discounted cash flow and market-based valuation models to determine the fair value using significant assumptions such as discount rate, forecasted revenue, gross margin and operating expense projections, and comparable entity industry data and concluded that the estimated fair value exceeded the carrying value of the assets and liabilities as of December 31, 2024, and as such there was not any further impairment of goodwill recorded in the fiscal year.